dcantoran/bakery-site/README.md

 This is a mockup of a bakery site.

-I created this using javascipt, html, and css.
+I created this using javascipt, html, and css and it is fully responsive.